genielabs/mig-service-dotnet/README.md

 ﻿# MIG libray for .Net/Mono

-MIG is a .Net library providing an integrated solution for developing asynchronous real time web applications.
+MIG is a .Net library providing an integrated solution for developing networked applications and real time web applications.

 ## How it works